wp-plugins/woocommerce-dymo-print/readme.txt

 == Changelog ==
 ***WooCommerce DYMO Print***
+= 2013.07.31 - version 1.1.4 =
+* Removed: check if shipping is active.
+Now it's possible to print billing labels instead.
+* Added: support for billing address if order has no shipping address.
+* Fixed: better support for label layout
+* Fixed: label layout compatible with PRO version

 = 2013.07.27 - version 1.1.3 =
 * Added: uninstall.php to remove all presets.
 * Fixed: several small bugfixes